Overview: Canva and Infogram as Authoring and Publishing Category solutions.

 Canva in Action: Unique Use Cases

-What solutions does Canva provide for Advertisement?
+How does Canva facilitate Advertisement?

 Infogram in Action: Unique Use Cases